smarota17/JobTracker/README.md

 * Related project video: https://drive.google.com/file/d/1hxCuWlhvCY62f_RylXAK6v3H3B07ePKJ/view

 ## Contribution

 Please see the CONTRIBUTING.md for instructions on how to contribute to our repository.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.